How To Start A WordPress Blog On Bluehost

 THIS POST CONTAINS AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE DETAILS.

 I remember when I decided I wanted to start a WordPress blog.
 I’d been blogging for years, on and off, and on wordpress.com.
-I wanted to improve my blogging, try to find a like-minded community, and share our ideas.
+So I knew how to start a blog.
+But I wanted to improve my blogging, try to find a like-minded community, and share our ideas.
 I wanted to host it myself – meaning, I can have my domain name and it isn’t going to end with a wordpress.com or blogger.com or whatever.

 The way I do things is, I do a LOT of market research.
 If I’m unable to zero in on the perfect choice for me even after learning more and more, I look to the people that I look up to in that niche.